-Individual instruction and coaching on for drumset and hand drums including conga, bongo, dumbec, djembe, and framedrums; stick drums including dun dun and timbales, and any other instrument in my collection – (See Instrument Glossary)
+Individual and group instruction and coaching on drumset and hand drums including conga, bongo, cajon, dumbec, djembe, and framedrums; stick drums including dun dun and timbales, and any other instrument in my collection – (See Instrument Glossary)

 Our workshops are all based in rhythmic education and are tailored to suit the needs of particular audiences and locations.
 We work with corporate clientele as well as with small specialized groups with specific needs.
 We sponsor percussion clinics all over the country, and provide percussive entertainment to festivals, corporate events, parties, etc.

 We produce all sorts of materials : downloadable lessons, instructional DVDs and CDs, to help facilitate musical Rhythm Education.
 Our products are designed to address different levels of musical ability and experience, and cover a range of topics.
 For more information please see our store.

 After many years of participating as both a student and presenter at drum clinics, drum circles, workshops and classes, I have had many opportunities to develop my ideas about what works best for students, presenter/facilitators and sponsors.
 I know that people who come to drum events want to play as well as be informed and inspired.
 By combining my knowledge of ensemble drum music and group dynamics with clear communication skills, I have created the interactive drum clinic.

 In my clinics, I combine lecture, demonstration, and performance with audience participation.
 I educate the audience in the proper etiquette of when and when not to play and I watch the energy to see when it is time to change modes.
 This keeps everyone happy and engaged, and people leave wanting to by more instruments for their collections.